 The following books are required, and have been ordered from the University Coop.
 Additional readings will be posted on Canvas.
-Please complete the reading before class on the date it is assigned, and bring the assigned reading to class.
+Please complete the reading before class on the date it is assigned, and be sure to bring the assigned reading to class.

 - Douglas Stone, Bruce Patton, and Sheila Heen.
 Difficult Conversations: How to Discuss What Matters Most, 2nd edition.
-New York: Penguin Books, 2010. - Michelle Alexander, The New Jim Crow: Mass Incarcertaion in the Age of Colorblindness.
-New York: The New Press, 2010. - Seth Holmes, Fresh Fruit, Broken Bodies: Migrant Farmworkers in the United States.
-Berkeley:

-University of California Press, 2013.
+Penguin Books, 2010. - Michelle Alexander, The New Jim Crow: Mass Incarceration in the Age of Colorblindness.
+The New Press, 2010. - Seth Holmes, Fresh Fruit, Broken Bodies: Migrant Farmworkers in the United States.
+University of California Press, 2013. - Matthew Desmond: Evicted: Poverty and Profit in the American City.
+Crown, 2016.